What is Telematics? Everything You Need to Know

 The History of Telematics

-Like GPS, duct tape, and so many modern technologies we use to increase our day-to-day quality of life and efficiency, telematics began as a military invention.
+Like GPS, duct tape, and so many other modern technologies we use to increase our day-to-day quality of life and efficiency, telematics began as a military invention.

 Global positioning system technology (commonly known as GPS) was developed by the US government at the height of the Cold War.
 During the same era, the invention of caller ID lit the flame of machine-to-machine (M2M) technology.